FAQs about the identity protection personal identification number (IP PIN)

 If you're unable to retrieve your IP PIN online:

-• You may call us at 800-908-4490 for specialized assistance, Monday - Friday, 7 a.m. - 7 p.m. your local time (Alaska & Hawaii follow Pacific Time), to have your IP PIN reissued to you.
+• You may call us at 800-908-4490 for specialized assistance, Monday - Friday, 7 a.m. - 7 p.m. your local time (Alaska and Hawaii follow Pacific Time), to have your IP PIN reissued to you.
 An assistor will verify your identity and mail your IP PIN to your address of record within 21 days.

 Q5: I'm a victim of identity theft.
 Can I get an IP PIN? (updated December 15, 2023)